coleahjoan/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach does a provided function one time for each element within an array; .map makes a new array from calling each function on each element in the array

 2. Explain the difference between a callback and a higher order function.

+Higher order function accepts another function as an argument; callback is the function passed to the higher order function to be called

 3. What is closure?

+a function that keeps reference to variables from its parent's scope even after the parent has returned

 4. Describe the four rules of the 'this' keyword.

+-Window/global object binding - value of this is the console object -Implicit binding - object before the dot is this
+-New binding - object that is created and returned by the constructor function -Explicit binding - this is explicity defined used call or apply method

 5. Why do we need super() in an extended class?